Skip to main content

 The Equality Act 2010 harmonises, strengthens and replaces most previous equality legislation.
 The following legislation is still relevant:

-For FACT’s policy, in order to reflect the full diversity of Liverpool and Merseyside, we have added the following characteristics:
+In valuing diversity, FACT is committed to going beyond the legal minimum regarding equality.
+In order to reflect the full diversity of Liverpool and Merseyside, we have added the following characteristics:

 We promote equality, diversity and inclusion in our workforce and programming.
 We oppose and will strive to eliminate unlawful discrimination of staff, colleagues, collaborators, visitors, or the public.
 In order to provide a place that is safe and welcoming for all, independently from their identity, background and circumstances, this policy aims to:

-PROVIDE equality, fairness and respect for all in our employment, whether temporary, voluntary, part-time or full-time
+• PROVIDE equality, fairness and respect for all in our employment, whether temporary, voluntary, part-time or full-time

-OPPOSE and avoid all forms of unlawful discrimination.
-This is in line with the Equality Act 2010, and includes pay and benefits, terms and conditions of employment, dealing with grievances and discipline, dismissal, redundancy, leave for parents, requests for flexible working, and selection for employment, promotion, training or other developmental opportunities
+• OPPOSE and avoid all forms of unlawful discrimination.
+This is in line with the Equality Act 2010 and includes pay and benefits, terms and conditions of employment, dealing with grievances and discipline, dismissal, redundancy, leave for parents, requests for flexible working, and selection for employment, promotion, training or other developmental opportunities

-RECOGNISE the value and diversity of lived experiences and similarly apply the principles of this policy to those who have historically been marginalised (as identified in the ‘protected characteristics’: see 1.1).
+• RECOGNISE the value and diversity of lived experiences and similarly apply the principles of this policy to those who have historically been marginalised (as identified in the ‘protected characteristics’: see 1.1).

-SUPPORT staff in demonstrating inclusive values and behaviours, as well as inform new staff, contractors, volunteers, or any other person working with or for FACT of the support available and the behaviour expected in representing FACT.
+• SUPPORT staff in demonstrating inclusive values and behaviours, as well as inform new staff, contractors, volunteers or any other person working with or for FACT of the support available and the behaviour expected in representing FACT.

 We will use language that puts people first: